 VPP operators often face the challenge of a rapidly growing installed base.
 Therefore, it is essential that the central control and optimization system is highly scalable so it can be grown from a few units to a few thousand in a short time.
 In one of ABB’s installations, the customer installed base grew from 20 to over 2,800 units in under three years.
 As all hardware and software additions were hot-swappable, ABB was able to add all the units without interrupting operations.

 Connections to the decentralized assets are wireless-based.
 Therefore, it is crucial to meet the highest cyber security standards for transmitting set points and balancing power release calls from the control system to the units in the field.
-This is achieved by equipping the assets – or pools of local assets – with remote terminal units that employ VPN tunnels to transmit signals using private GSM or encrypted Internet connections ➔ 2.
+This is achieved by equipping the assets – or pools of local assets – with remote terminal units that employ VPN tunnels to transmit signals using private GSM or encrypted Internet connections ➔ 2.3 VPP control and optimization system modules

 In the optimization on the commercial side of the control system, the forecasts for renewable power generation requirements, the committed long-term obligations, the load demand and the available capacities of the assets are aggregated.
 In this way, the VPP operator gets an overview of the available capacities and the marginal costs.
 Based on this information, optimal bidding strategies for the different electricity markets are proposed to the trading department, which then submits offers to the energy markets.
 Successful bids – ie, power deliveries and grid service commitments – are returned to the control and optimization system, which generates the necessary schedules for the power-producing units, taking all current restrictions and disturbances into account ➔ 3.

-Further, instant-by-instant incoming balancing power calls are also incorporated into the individual schedules to provide the optimal set points for all relevant units ➔ 4.
+Further, instant-by-instant incoming balancing power calls are also incorporated into the individual schedules to provide the optimal set points for all relevant units ➔ 4.4 Balancing power calls are distributed to the available units.
+Overall balancing power calls (lower left); and positive calls in green and negative calls in red (lower right).

 The standardized open interfaces supplied by ABB make it easy for the VPP operator to integrate the control system into the IT landscape and automate the information and signal flow from the field level to the energy management level ➔ 2.